apdue/lead4/README.md

    - `NEXT_PUBLIC_APP_URL`: Your Vercel app URL (e.g., https://leadmanager.vercel.app)

 6. Deploy the application
+7. After deployment, you'll need to upload your `accounts.json` file to the root directory (see [Account Setup](#account-setup) below)

 ### Post-Deployment Configuration

 After deployment, you'll need to:

-1. Set up your Facebook accounts in the application
+1. Set up your Facebook accounts in the `accounts.json` file
+2. Upload the `accounts.json` file to your production server
+3. Ensure the file has the correct permissions

+## Account Setup

+This application uses Facebook account credentials to access lead form data.
+These credentials are stored in an `accounts.json` file that is not committed to the repository for security reasons.

+### Creating the accounts.json File

+1. Create an `accounts.json` file in the root directory of the project
-2. Add your Facebook App ID and App Secret
+2. Add your Facebook account credentials to this file

-3. Generate and add your Facebook access tokens
+For detailed instructions on setting up the `accounts.json` file, see [ACCOUNTS_SETUP.md](./ACCOUNTS_SETUP.md).

+### For Development

+The application will automatically read from the `accounts.json` file in the root directory.

+### For Production

+For production environments, you need to ensure the `accounts.json` file is present on your production server.
+See [ACCOUNTS_SETUP.md](./ACCOUNTS_SETUP.md) for detailed deployment instructions.

 ## Local Development